All Episodes

 Imagine President Obama versus President McCain.

-You just signed a deal with the Polish to put ten interceptor bases or an interceptor base with ten interceptor missiles in Poland to protect them against attacks from people like the Russians.
+You just signed a deal with the Polish to put 10 interceptor bases, or an interceptor base with 10 interceptor missiles in Poland to protect them against attacks from people like the Russians.

-Vladimir Putin fresh off a total stomping of Georgia that nobody did anything to stop, now says you put those missiles here, and our response is gonna be much more than just diplomacy.
+Vladimir Putin, fresh off a total stomping of Georgia that nobody did anything to stop, now says, you put those missiles here, and our response is going to be much more than just diplomacy.

 What does Obama do?